 Additional courses may be offered through other units of the university, including the Booth School of Business, Department of Comparative Human Development, Harris School of Public Policy, Law School, Pozen Family Center for Human Rights, and the Pritzker School of Medicine.
 The courses may be accepted, by petition, as electives that count toward Certificate Program requirements.

-- FIELD PLACEMENT: Field placements provide opportunities for students to get direct experience working in agencies that serve disadvantaged immigrant or refugee populations, advocate for policies that address international social work issues, and engage in research on global social work topics.
-Most local (Chicago) field placements are designed for social administration students who are preparing for careers in international social development, though some clinical placements are available.
+- 1st YEAR FIELD PLACEMENT (CHICAGO-BASED): Field placements provide opportunities for students to get direct experience working in agencies that serve disadvantaged immigrant or refugee populations, advocate for policies that address international social work issues, and engage in research on global social work topics.
+Most local (Chicago) field placements are designed for social administration students who are preparing for careers in international social development.

-- STUDY ABROAD REQUIREMENT (6 MONTHS): In addition to the first year field placement component, students are required to participate in an extended six-month block field placement/internship over the summer between the first and second year and the autumn quarter of the second year (i.e. June-December).
+- 2nd YEAR FIELD PLACEMENT (ABROAD): In addition to the first year field placement component, students are required to participate in an extended six-month block field placement/internship over the summer between the first and second year and the autumn quarter of the second year (i.e. June-December).
 Students who do the block field placement/internship will take four courses instead of three during the winter and spring quarters of their second year, plus an independent study course based on their placement/internship.
 Some financial support to help fund students’ work abroad will be available to Certificate students.

 - CO-CURRICULAR ACTIVITIES: Students are required to complete two co-curricular activities per quarter over a two-year period.
 Suggested co-curricular activities will be provided to students in the Certificate Program through periodic e-mails sent to students.
 Lectures and other events that qualify as co-curricular activities are held at various times throughout the year.
 Students may select events that coordinate well with their academic schedules and particular substantive interests, including those hosted by the Center for Latin American Studies, Center for Race, Politics, and Culture, Institute on Politics, Katz Center for Mexican Studies, and the Pozen Family Center for Human Rights, among other university affiliates.
 Students in the Certificate Program will also receive a one-year membership to the Chicago Council on Global Affairs, which will allow them free access to a range of events the Council sponsors each year, which also qualify as approved co-curricular activities.